Mickey Mouse universe: Gilbert Goof

 Gilbert Goof is Goofy's nephew in Disney comic book appearances, and a smarter counterpart for Goofy.
 He was created by Bill Wright (plot and art) and first introduced in the Dell Four Color # 562 (1954).
 He made numerous comics appearances in the 1950s and 1960s.
 At one point, he became Super Goof's sidekick, calling himself "Super Gilly" ("Super Goof" #5 in "The Twister Resisters").
 He has since appeared in various Italian comics stories.

 Grandma Goofy

-Goofy's elderly but energetic grandmother, who first appeared in a 1944 Mickey Mouse Sunday page.
+Grandma Goofy is Goofy's elderly but energetic grandmother, who first appeared in a 1944 Mickey Mouse Sunday page.
 She has made various appearances in American Mickey and Goofy stories, as well as in Italian stories.
 Although Grandma Goofy has not yet made a true animated appearance, Goofy impersonated her in the episode "Goofy's Grandma" of the Mickey Mouse television series.

-Max Goof

-Max is Goofy's teenage son.
-He is a protagonist of the Goof Troop TV series (1992–1993) and of the feature film A Goofy Movie and its sequel An Extremely Goofy Movie.
-He has also made a few comics appearances, most of which were based on the TV series.